osamamalik/mom-pop/README.md

 - Changed the return type of BookDAO to list from maps.
 We likely won't need maps, and sorting doesn't work with maps.

 ADDITIONS:
+- Sorting
 	- Sort by price ascending
 	- Sort by price descending
 	- Sort by year ascending
 	- Sort by year descending
 	- Sort by review descending

+- Password confirmation on signup
+	- Asks you to enter password twice, gives error if they don't match